reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 ### Task 3: Download SSL certs from VM to Cloud Shell

-Next, you need to "download" the **MyEdgeDeviceCA** certificate from the **vm-az220-training-gw0001-{your-id}** virtual machine so that it can be used to encrypt communications between a leaf device and the IoT Edge gateway.
+Next, you need to "download" the **MyEdgeDeviceCA** certificate from the **vm-az220-training-gw0001-<inject key="DeploymentID" enableCopy="false" />** virtual machine so that it can be used to encrypt communications between a leaf device and the IoT Edge gateway.

 In this task, you will download SSL certs from that VM to the Cloud Shell.